+ Fellow Member, AICP

 + B.A., Rutgers

-Dr. Malizia teaches real estate development, urban redevelopment, and development finance.
+Dr. Malizia teaches real estate development and workshops focusing on downtown redevelopment.

 PLAN 823: Planning Workshop—Design & Development

 UNC's Basic Economic Development Course instructor

 Research and practice

 Dr. Malizia’s current research and practice is on the socio-economic characteristics and urban form of vibrant centers and their influence on local economic development, entrepreneurship, and real property performance.
 He is author or co-author of five books and over 160 articles, monographs, and other publications.
 During leaves, Dr. Malizia has worked in federal service and as a senior advisor to a major real estate investment company.

 + Chair/Member - PAB Site Visit Teams